Shelflytics/jake-sku-detector/README.md

 ## Usage

-Start the server:
+Start the detection engine:

 ```bash
 python app.py
 ```

-The API will be available at `http://localhost:8000`
+The detection engine will be available at `http://localhost:8000`

 **Documentation:** Visit `http://localhost:8000/docs` for interactive Swagger UI

+**Integration:** This engine can be integrated with higher-level APIs for enhanced workflow management.

 ## API Endpoints